uvarc/rc-website/content/userinfo/rivanna/software/keras.md

 [Keras](https://keras.io/) is a high-level neural networks application programming interface (API), written in Python and capable of running on top of [TensorFlow](https://www.tensorflow.org/), [CNTK](https://www.microsoft.com/en-us/cognitive-toolkit/), or [Theano](http://deeplearning.net/software/theano/).
 On Rivanna, we provide TensorFlow containers that include the Keras API.
 Since version 1.12.0, TensorFlow contains its own Keras API implementation as described on the [TensorFlow](http://www.tensorflow.org/guide/keras) website.

 # Using Keras with TensorFlow containers
-Like TensorFlow itself, Python code that utlizes the Keras package can be run interactively as Jupyter Notebooks, in interactive shell jobs, or non-interctively as SLURM batch jobs.
+Like TensorFlow itself, Python code that utlizes the Keras package can be run interactively as Jupyter Notebooks, in interactive shell jobs, or non-interctively as Slurm batch jobs.
 Rivanna provides several nodes with graphics processing units (GPUs) that should be used when running Keras code.

-As best practice, it is recommended to create a [local copy of the TensorFlow container](/userinfo/rivanna/software/tensorflow/#local-copy-of-container-image) before using the Keras package in SLURM or interactive jobs.
+As best practice, it is recommended to create a [local copy of the TensorFlow container](/userinfo/rivanna/software/tensorflow/#local-copy-of-container-image) before using the Keras package in Slurm or interactive jobs.

 # Example Python Script
 The follwing example script can be found on the [TensorFlow Tutorials](https://www.tensorflow.org/tutorials/) website.  **Note that this script requires TensorFlow 1.12.0.**